AllieHexley/photoSim/README.txt

 To run the photosim toolbox, you need to first simulate your reference database, which you can do by running simulateReferenceDatabase.m first.
-You then need to run the metrics to compare the displays to the real-world spectra, which you do by running runMetrics.m You can visaulize the results by running the plotting scripts.
-The component function can be found in the dunctions folder.
+You then need to run the metrics to compare the displays to the real-world spectra, which you do by running runMetrics.m You can visualize the results by running the plotting scripts.
+The component function can be found in the functions folder.

 Simulations:
 - simulateReferenceDatabase: (first script to run) Generate real-world spectra, display spectra, and calculate photoreceptor excitations and MacLeod-Boynton coorindates from real-world spectra